ShangjinTang/dotfiles/README.md

 1. **It's not a light-weight configuration; and only support for zsh & nvim.**
 2. **Recommend to use a proxy in China Mainland, set `PROXY_IP` and `PROXY_ENABLED`.**
 3. **There is no uninstall script yet.**.
 I suggest you to run inside docker to see if it meets your needs.
-4. **Always clone this version with a tagged/release version, e.g. v3.0.0.**
+4. **Always clone this version with a latest tagged/release version.**

 ## Supported OS